 Brain Doidge asks how is it possible for us to mix together our most violent instincts with our cognitive brain.

-I found the question doesn’t make sense, one because the two are not opposite in any way, and two because it’s been proven that altruist tendencies make perfect sense from a genetic point of view as well (check The Moral Animal).
-However his insight on what follows is great.
+I found the question doesn’t make sense; one because the two are not opposite in any way, and two because it’s been proven that altruistic tendencies make perfect sense from a genetic point of view as well.

 Civilization, says Doidge in one of the best moments of the whole book, is a tenuous affair that must be taught in each generation.

 Civilization is a tenuous affair we must constantly teach and care for